rhanekom/Switcheroo/README.md

 **v0.2.4730.37739**

 - Added DependencyToggle.
-- Changed from a Dictionary to a ConcurrenDictionary.
+- Changed from a Dictionary to a ConcurrentDictionary.

 **v0.2.4705.37094**